 - Make sure that your headlights and taillights are working properly and that their lenses are clean.

-- Make sure your tires have sufficient tread and are inflated to manufacturer's specifications.
+- Make sure your tires have sufficient tread and are inflated to the manufacturer's specifications.

-The biggest factor in safe wet-weather driving is you and your judgment.
-When visibility drops and the roads become flooded, only you can tell when it is time to pull off and take a break.
+The biggest factor in safer wet-weather driving is you and your judgment.
+When visibility drops and the roads become flooded, only you can tell if it is time to pull off and take a break.
 Sure, it may take you a bit longer to reach your destination, but in the end, the few minutes spent to be safe will be worth it.